Colophon

 Workflow

 Once upon a time my workflow for editing and managing this website involved the Atom code editor, iA Writer, Gitlab, Netlify and what not.
 With real life getting in the way I decided to simplify things and switch from Hugo to a GUI- and Tailwind-powered website engine.
 My answer was Statamic.
-This now my one-stop management and writing space for the most part.
+This is now my one-stop management and writing space.

 The advantage of this is that I can switch devices with ease without having to push and pull via Git.
-However, I do use Git to fix bugs, update Statamic or occasionally, such as during periodic backups.
+However, I do use Git to fix bugs, update Statamic or on other occasions, such as during periodic backups.
 These are things one makes time for rather than routine updating and publishing, which is handled with greater ease thanks to Statamic’s excellent dashboard.

 Maintenance